Updated weekly. The methodical review of fountain pens

 Mind the ink-system math: standard international cartridges give you dozens of ink brands at commodity prices, while proprietary formats tie you to one manufacturer.
 A piston filler removes cartridge costs entirely if you are willing to fill from a bottle.

-Why Pilot Metropolitan Fountain Pen leads
+Why Pilot Kakuno Fountain Pen leads